dougeby/IntuneDocs/intune/help-desk-operators.md

 ## Add help desk operators
 An Intune administrator can assign help desk operator permission to users.
 Help desk users can then view the Intune portal but cannot view or perform administrative tasks outside the troubleshooting workload.

-1. As an Intune administrator, login to Intune portal, select **Intune roles**.
+1. As an Intune administrator login to Intune portal, and select **Intune roles**.
 3. On the **Intune roles** workload, select **Help Desk Operator** and then select **Assign**.
 4. Type an **Assignment name** (required), an **Assignment description** (optional), and then assign **Members (Groups)** and **Scope (Groups)**.
 5. Members of the Help Desk Operator role can now use the troubleshooting portal.